Jesus called out with a loud voice,

 In saying His last words, Jesus Christ submitted and committed His spirit to His Father, trusting and empowering Him to carry out His work beyond physical death.

-The last words of Jesus make me think about the last conversations I had with friends who have gone ahead.
+The last words of Jesus make me think about the previous conversations I had with friends who have gone ahead.

 Please allow me to share a couple of them.
 I got my friends’ last words from our conversation through Facebook.

 Maricar was a classmate in high school.
 A year before her passing in July 2013, I contacted her via Facebook and ministered through prayers.
 Here are her last words:

 Please pray for my total healing.
 I surrender everything to the Lord and I know my faith will heal me. thank you so much classmate.
 I really appreciate all your concern and prayers….

 I met Brutus at Faith Baptist Church in Manila.
-In March 2013, I learned of his condition, so I got in touch via FB to encourage him.
+In March 2013, I learned of his condition, so I contacted him via FB to encourage him.
 He rested peacefully on 12 April 2014.
 His last words:

 God has been manifesting His sovereignty in my condition in so many different ways.
 Yes I still have many questions but I trust the Lord will carry me when I need Him.

 We have the most excellent comfort and hope in Jesus Christ, who conquered death through his resurrection.

-My friends, if you were to die today, what would be your last words?
+My friends, what would be your last words if you were to die today?

 As you end your life on earth, will you bless or curse?
 Will you surrender humbly or struggle in pride?

 In sudden death, some might have already ready their last will.
 I wonder if they have included their faith testament?

 To whom are you giving your spirit?
 Make sure you are ready, humble and willing to commit your soul to God.

 The power of the last words transcends this world as we trust God to raise us from the dead and to go on living eternally in our new glorified bodies.